pulumi/pulumi-snowflake/docs/_index.md

 - `keepSessionAlive` (Boolean) Enables the session to persist even after the connection is closed.
 Can also be sourced from the `SNOWFLAKE_KEEP_SESSION_ALIVE` environment variable.
 - `loginTimeout` (Number) Login retry timeout in seconds EXCLUDING network roundtrip and read out http response.
 Can also be sourced from the `SNOWFLAKE_LOGIN_TIMEOUT` environment variable.
 - `maxRetryCount` (Number) Specifies how many times non-periodic HTTP request can be retried by the driver.
 Can also be sourced from the `SNOWFLAKE_MAX_RETRY_COUNT` environment variable.
-- `oauthAccessToken` (String, Sensitive, Deprecated) Token for use with OAuth.
-Generating the token is left to other tools.
-Cannot be used with `browserAuth`, `privateKeyPath`, `oauthRefreshToken` or `password`.
-Can also be sourced from `SNOWFLAKE_OAUTH_ACCESS_TOKEN` environment variable.
-- `oauthClientId` (String, Sensitive, Deprecated) Required when `oauthRefreshToken` is used.
-Can also be sourced from `SNOWFLAKE_OAUTH_CLIENT_ID` environment variable.
-- `oauthClientSecret` (String, Sensitive, Deprecated) Required when `oauthRefreshToken` is used.
-Can also be sourced from `SNOWFLAKE_OAUTH_CLIENT_SECRET` environment variable.
-- `oauthEndpoint` (String, Sensitive, Deprecated) Required when `oauthRefreshToken` is used.
-Can also be sourced from `SNOWFLAKE_OAUTH_ENDPOINT` environment variable.
-- `oauthRedirectUrl` (String, Sensitive, Deprecated) Required when `oauthRefreshToken` is used.
-Can also be sourced from `SNOWFLAKE_OAUTH_REDIRECT_URL` environment variable.
-- `oauthRefreshToken` (String, Sensitive, Deprecated) Token for use with OAuth.
-Setup and generation of the token is left to other tools.
-Should be used in conjunction with `oauthClientId`, `oauthClientSecret`, `oauthEndpoint`, `oauthRedirectUrl`.
-Cannot be used with `browserAuth`, `privateKeyPath`, `oauthAccessToken` or `password`.
-Can also be sourced from `SNOWFLAKE_OAUTH_REFRESH_TOKEN` environment variable.
 - `ocspFailOpen` (String) True represents OCSP fail open mode.
 False represents OCSP fail closed mode.
 Fail open true by default.
 Can also be sourced from the `SNOWFLAKE_OCSP_FAIL_OPEN` environment variable.
 - `oktaUrl` (String) The URL of the Okta server. e.g. <https://example.okta.com>.
 Okta URL host needs to to have a suffix `okta.com`.
 Read more in Snowflake [docs](https://docs.snowflake.com/en/user-guide/oauth-okta).
 Can also be sourced from the `SNOWFLAKE_OKTA_URL` environment variable.
 - `organizationName` (String) Specifies your Snowflake organization name assigned by Snowflake.
 For information about account identifiers, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier#organization-name).
 Required unless using `profile`.
 Can also be sourced from the `SNOWFLAKE_ORGANIZATION_NAME` environment variable.
 - `params` (Map of String) Sets other connection (i.e. session) parameters.
 [Parameters](https://docs.snowflake.com/en/sql-reference/parameters).
 This field can not be set with environmental variables.
 - `passcode` (String) Specifies the passcode provided by Duo when using multi-factor authentication (MFA) for login.
 Can also be sourced from the `SNOWFLAKE_PASSCODE` environment variable.
 - `passcodeInPassword` (Boolean) False by default.
 Set to true if the MFA passcode is embedded to the configured password.
 Can also be sourced from the `SNOWFLAKE_PASSCODE_IN_PASSWORD` environment variable.
 - `password` (String, Sensitive) Password for user + password auth.
-Cannot be used with `browserAuth` or `privateKeyPath`.
+Cannot be used with `privateKey` and `privateKeyPassphrase`.
 Can also be sourced from the `SNOWFLAKE_PASSWORD` environment variable.
 - `port` (Number) Specifies a custom port value used by the driver for privatelink connections.
 Can also be sourced from the `SNOWFLAKE_PORT` environment variable.
 - `privateKey` (String, Sensitive) Private Key for username+private-key auth.
-Cannot be used with `browserAuth` or `password`.
+Cannot be used with `password`.
 Can also be sourced from the `SNOWFLAKE_PRIVATE_KEY` environment variable.
 - `privateKeyPassphrase` (String, Sensitive) Supports the encryption ciphers aes-128-cbc, aes-128-gcm, aes-192-cbc, aes-192-gcm, aes-256-cbc, aes-256-gcm, and des-ede3-cbc.
 Can also be sourced from the `SNOWFLAKE_PRIVATE_KEY_PASSPHRASE` environment variable.
-- `privateKeyPath` (String, Sensitive, Deprecated) Path to a private key for using keypair authentication.
-Cannot be used with `browserAuth`, `oauthAccessToken` or `password`.
-Can also be sourced from `SNOWFLAKE_PRIVATE_KEY_PATH` environment variable.
 - `profile` (String) Sets the profile to read from ~/.snowflake/config file.
 Can also be sourced from the `SNOWFLAKE_PROFILE` environment variable.
 - `protocol` (String) A protocol used in the connection.
 Valid options are: `http` | `https`.
 Can also be sourced from the `SNOWFLAKE_PROTOCOL` environment variable.
-- `region` (String, Deprecated) Snowflake region, such as "eu-central-1", with this parameter.
-However, since this parameter is deprecated, it is best to specify the region as part of the account parameter.
-For details, see the description of the account parameter.
-[Snowflake region](https://docs.snowflake.com/en/user-guide/intro-regions.html) to use.
-Required if using the [legacy format for the `account` identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#format-2-legacy-account-locator-in-a-region) in the form of `<cloud_region_id>.<cloud>`.
-Can also be sourced from the `SNOWFLAKE_REGION` environment variable.
 - `requestTimeout` (Number) request retry timeout in seconds EXCLUDING network roundtrip and read out http response.
 Can also be sourced from the `SNOWFLAKE_REQUEST_TIMEOUT` environment variable.
 - `role` (String) Specifies the role to use by default for accessing Snowflake objects in the client session.
 Can also be sourced from the `SNOWFLAKE_ROLE` environment variable.
-- `sessionParams` (Map of String, Deprecated) Sets session parameters.
-[Parameters](https://docs.snowflake.com/en/sql-reference/parameters)
 - `tmpDirectoryPath` (String) Sets temporary directory used by the driver for operations like encrypting, compressing etc. Can also be sourced from the `SNOWFLAKE_TMP_DIRECTORY_PATH` environment variable.
 - `token` (String, Sensitive) Token to use for OAuth and other forms of token based auth.
 Can also be sourced from the `SNOWFLAKE_TOKEN` environment variable.
 - `tokenAccessor` (Block List, Max: 1) (see below for nested schema)
 - `user` (String) Username.
 Required unless using `profile`.
 Can also be sourced from the `SNOWFLAKE_USER` environment variable.
-- `username` (String, Deprecated) Username for user + password authentication.
-Required unless using `profile`.
-Can also be sourced from the `SNOWFLAKE_USERNAME` environment variable.
 - `validateDefaultParameters` (String) True by default.
 If false, disables the validation checks for Database, Schema, Warehouse and Role at the time a connection is established.
 Can also be sourced from the `SNOWFLAKE_VALIDATE_DEFAULT_PARAMETERS` environment variable.
 - `warehouse` (String) Specifies the virtual warehouse to use by default for queries, loading, etc. in the client session.
 Can also be sourced from the `SNOWFLAKE_WAREHOUSE` environment variable.